Decision problems on geometric tilings: Finite local complexity is undecidable for geometric tilings

+\begin{lemma} The FLC problem is in $\Sigma_1^0$. \end{lemma} \begin{proof} When a geometric subshift does not have FLC, it has tilings with a shear line (see \cite{kenyon1992}): that is to say that two independent half planes can be tiled independently and shifted continuously relative to each other along this line.
+In order to prove that FLC is a $\Sigma^0_1$ property, we will show that having a shear line is a $\Pi_1^0$ property.

+When a shear line appears, then its direction is necessarily the direction of one of the sides of some shape of the input.
+There is a finite number of such directions.
+A semi-algorithm to decide the existence of a shear line thus consists in finding if one of these directions cuts the plane in two halves such that each half plane may be perfectly tiled.

+As the existence of a tiling for a shapeset is a $\Pi^0_1$ problem, so is the existence of a tiling of the half plane.
+The search for tileable half planes along the finite directions of the sides of the shapes may be done concurrently.
+If no direction can be tiled in perfect half planes, then at some points the finite number of searches will all halt and the algorithm halts, otherwise it runs forever. \end{proof}

-\begin{proof} We proceed by reduction to the halting problem for Turing machines.
-For each Turing machine $M$, we build a shapeset $\shapeset$ such that the purely geometric subshift is not empty and has finite local complexity iff $M$ does not halt on the empty tape.
+\begin{lemma} The FLC problem is $\Sigma_ 1^0$-hard. \end{lemma} \begin{proof} We proceed by reduction to the halting problem for Turing machines.
+For each Turing machine $M$, we build a shapeset $\shapeset$ such that the purely geometric subshift is not empty and has finite local complexity iff $M$ halts on the empty tape.

 We start from $1\times 1$ square tiles decorated with the Robinson~\cite{robinson1971} decorations as modified by Gurevich and Koryakov~\cite{gurevich1972}: this tileset tiles the plane periodically iff the Turing machine encoded in it halts and aperiodically otherwise, as shown in \autoref{fig:robGK}.
+As we want to effectively embed computations in non-intersecting hierarchical squares of Robinson tilings, we use a 10-tiles variant of the Robinson tileset where odd levels of the hierarchy of squares are blue and even levels of the hierarchy of squares are red.
 Robinson's tileset can be defined either by purely geometric or symbolic tilings: see Fig.~\ref{fig:robinson_alternating_squares}.
 Gurevich and Koryakov's tileset can also be made purely geometric: see Figs.~\ref{fig:gk_tiles} and \ref{fig:robinson-gk_computation}.

 In the periodic case, the only tilings consist of the smallest Robinson squares containing the whole computation repeated periodically, as shown in Fig.~\ref{fig:GK_period}.
 The aperiodic case consists either of only Robinson structures, or of two half-planes or four quarter-planes of Robinson structures separated by a shear line of Gurevich-Koriakov border, illustrated on Fig.~\ref{fig:GK_infinite_sliding}. \pgfdeclareimage{robinson}{figures/RobinsonUneCouleur.pdf} \definecolor{greenborder}{HTML}{2d9e2f}